 \section{Summary and Discussions}

-Our main results, Theorem~\ref{thm:equivalence} and Theorem~\ref{thm:equivalence_f}, establish the weak-limit of the spectrum of random inner-product kernel matrices in the polynomial scaling regime, when $d, n \to \infty$ such that $n / d^\ell \to \ratio \in (0, \infty)$, for some fixed $\ratio \in \R$ and $\ell \in \N$.
-The main insight of our work is an asymptotic equivalence principle, which states that the limiting spectral distribution of the kernel matrix is equivalent to that of a linear combination of a (shifted) Wishart matrix and an independent GOE matrix.
+Our main results, Theorem~\ref{thm:equivalence} and Theorem~\ref{thm:equivalence_f}, establish the weak limit of the spectrum for random inner-product kernel matrices in the polynomial scaling regime, where $d, n \to \infty$ such that $n / d^\ell \to \kappa \in (0, \infty)$ for a fixed $\kappa \in \R$ and $\ell \in \N$.
+The central insight of this work is an asymptotic equivalence principle, which asserts that the limiting spectral distribution of the kernel matrix corresponds to that of a linear combination of a (shifted) Wishart matrix and an independent GOE matrix.
 Consequently, the limiting distribution is characterized by a free additive convolution between an MP law and a semicircle law.

-Our results were stated only when the distributions of the data vectors are spherical.
-It is not difficult to generalize this result to isotropic Gaussian distributions.
-In fact, Theorem~\ref{thm:equivalence} is expected to hold (with certain modifications in error bounds) for essentially any distributions with reasonably fast decay at infinity.
-The error bounds on Theorem~\ref{thm:equivalence} are clearly not optimal.
-Furthermore, our current proof approach restricts the imaginary part of the spectral parameter $z= E+ i \eta$ to $\eta \ge d^{-c}$ for some small constant $c$.
-This is far from the regime $\eta \sim n^{-1 + \epsilon}$ needed to get to the locations of individual eigenvalues.
-However, extending Theorem~\ref{thm:equivalence} to the entire range $ n^{-1 + \epsilon} \le \eta \le 1$ may not be a simple matter since there seem to be multiscale structures in the eigenvalues due to that the matrix $A$ in \eqref{eq:A} is a sum of component matrices $\set{A_k}$ over different scales.
-Therefore, characterizing the precise behavior of individual eigenvalues, including the extremal eigenvalues, is an interesting open problem.
-Related questions such as eigenvector statistics and universality of eigenvalues will also depend on the resolution of this question.
-We remark that the possibility of multiscale structures is a feature of the nonlinear model, which does not appear in standard mean field models such as Wigner matrices or sample covariance matrices \cite{erdos2017Dynamicalapproach}.
-We will address some of these questions in the forthcoming papers.
+We have established our results only for data vectors sampled from spherical or isotropic Gaussian distributions.
+In fact, Theorem~\ref{thm:equivalence} is expected to hold (with certain modifications in error bounds) for more general data distributions exhibiting reasonably fast decay at infinity.
+It is also worth noting that the error bounds in Theorem~\ref{thm:equivalence} are not optimal.
+Moreover, we currently constrain the imaginary part of the spectral parameter $z = E + i \eta$ to $\eta > \tau$ for some constant $\tau$.
+Although our proof approach can accommodate $\eta \ge d^{-c}$ for some small constant $c$ with more careful book-keeping, this is still far from the regime $\eta \sim n^{-1 + \epsilon}$ required to reach individual eigenvalue locations.

+Extending Theorem~\ref{thm:equivalence} to encompass the entire range $n^{-1 + \epsilon} \le \eta \le 1$ may prove challenging due to the presence of multiscale structures in the eigenvalues.
+These structures emerge because the matrix $A$ in \eqref{eq:A} is a sum of component matrices $\set{A_k}$ across different scales.
+As a result, accurately characterizing individual eigenvalues, including extremal ones, poses an interesting open problem.
+Related issues, such as eigenvector statistics and eigenvalue universality, also hinge on addressing this matter.
+The potential for multiscale structures sets the nonlinear model apart from standard mean field models like Wigner matrices or sample covariance matrices \cite{erdos2017Dynamicalapproach}.
+We aim to tackle some of these questions in future papers.